‘We Want to be Visible’ — Tulare County Aims to Reverse Census Undercount

-Community stakeholders and presenters at the Census briefing in Visalia, Tulare County (photo: Ana Padilla)
+Community stakeholders and presenters at a census briefing in Visalia, Tulare County (photo: Ana Padilla)

 U.C.
 Merced Sociology Professor Edward Flores opened the press briefing with a multimedia presentation that explored why the county has ranked as among California’s most undercounted regions going back decades.